Diseases like HIV/AIDS, cholera and malaria disproportionately affect the world’s poorest populations.

 One example Amuasi gave was soil-transmitted helminths.

-Soil-transmitted helminths are intestinal worms.
-People become infected with them when their feet come into contact with soil contaminated with eggs or pathogens.
+Soil-transmitted helminths (STH) are intestinal worms.
+People can become infected with hookworks, one kind of STH, when their feet come into contact with soil contaminated with eggs or pathogens.
 As you can imagine, in poor populations, people are often walking around barefoot.

 “If poverty is addressed as the root of the matter, it would have a significantly positive effect on NTDs,” he said.